Håvar Jenssen

-Håvar Grøntvedt Jenssen (born 10 April 1996) is a Norwegian football goalkeeper who currently plays for Sarpsborg 08.
+Håvar Grøntvedt Jenssen (born 10 April 1996) is a Norwegian football goalkeeper who currently plays for KFUM.

 Career

 Jenssen grew up in Ekholt in the outskirts of Rygge, almost within the city of Moss.
 He made his senior debut in the Seventh Division, the eighth tier in Norwegian football, for Ekholt BK in early 2011.
 While still in lower secondary school, Jenssen trained with the U19 team of Fredrikstad FK twice a week.
 On advice from his youth coach, he did not join neighboring club Moss FK.
 He instead moved to Fredrikstad permanently in 2012.
 In 2013 he made his senior debut, in the First Division, and in 2015 he made a breakthrough as he played 20 of the 30 league games.

 In 2017, Jenssen was the unequivocal first-choice goalkeeper of Fredrikstad, until he was benched with two league games remaining.
 Fredrikstad struggled against relegation for an extended period, and ended up losing the playoff.
 During Fredrikstad's stay in the Second Division, Jenssen was their goalkeeper during the 2018, 2019 and the 2020 seasons (the latter being curtailed due to COVID-19).
 During those years, Jenssen became noted for his many clean sheets, and was intermittently called a "saviour" by the local newspaper.

 In the summer of 2022 Jenssen surpassed 200 league games for Fredrikstad, as well as 50 clean sheets.
 Fredrikstad then won the 2023 1. divisjon, finally achieving re-promotion to the Eliteserien.
 Jenssen recorded 11 clean sheets during the season, and was given a new contract to possibly become an Eliteserien goalkeeper.

 TV 2 named him in the Team of the Year.
 Nettavisen also named him the best goalkeeper, as well as the 9th best overall player in the 2023 1. divisjon.

 Nonetheless, he was not given a single chance by Fredrikstad in the 2024 Eliteserien.
 The club instead played Jonathan Fischer, whom the manager hailed as a "future Premier League player".
 Following an injury to Jakob Haugaard, Jenssen was loaned by Tromsø IL in the summer of 2024, instantly making his Eliteserien debut there—with a clean sheet against Strømsgodset.
 A week later, he also made his debut in European football, keeping a clean sheet away against KuPS.
 When returning to Fredrikstad after three Tromsø games, conceding no goals, Jenssen stated that the loan boosted his self-confidence.